-CHFA administers programs that assist developers of affordable rental housing in Connecticut to obtain financing to develop affordable or mixed-income housing throughout the state.
+CHFA administers programs that support developers of affordable rental housing in Connecticut with financing to develop affordable or mixed-income housing throughout the state.
 These programs offer mortgages at below market interest rates as well as federal and state tax credits to developments that meet the state's affordable housing goals.
 CHFA also has the statutory authority to finance market rate units in urban areas.

-CHFA may also provide financing for related facilities such as commercial, office, health, welfare, administrative, recreational, community, and service facilities incidental and pertinent to multifamily rental housing as determined by the CHFA.
-CHFA reserves the right to reject any financing application if more than twenty percent (25%) of the gross square footage will be for non-residential use.
+CHFA may also provide financing for related facilities such as commercial, office, health, welfare, administrative, recreational, community, and service facilities incidental and pertinent to multifamily rental housing as determined by CHFA.
+CHFA reserves the right to deny any financing application if more than twenty percent (25%) of the gross square footage will be for non-residential use.
 If any related facility is to be leased, then CHFA shall have the right to disapprove any proposed use, tenant, or provision of the lease.

 Notwithstanding this Guideline, CHFA reserves the right to request change(s) to the applicant's submission in a manner that promotes CHFA's housing goals, specific market needs and/or program objectives.
-CHFA may make de minimis adjustment(s), with notification to the applicant, to carry out the housing goals of CHFA.
-For these purposes, de minimis means any adjustment of approximately 5%.
+CHFA may make adjustment(s), with notification to the applicant, to carry out the housing goals of CHFA.